 First, understand that there are two places to get links on YouTube:

 - From your channel, which allows you to create links to your website and other social profiles

 - From inside the description in any video(s) you upload to the site

 Getting the channel link is easy.
 Just create a channel/profile, fill out as much information as you can, and pat yourself on the back.
-Give yourself bonus points if you take the time to link to other social media profiles, upload a branded YouTube channel cover, etc. Check out our YouTube channel to see how we filled out the social media links – click on the ‘About’ tab.
+Give yourself bonus points if you take the time to link to other social media profiles, and upload a branded YouTube channel cover.
+Check out our YouTube channel (and click on the About tab) to see how we filled out the social media links.

 Getting the links from the videos you upload is only slightly more complex: